albertwo1978/training-events/p20-arm/Readme.md

 Day 1-2 Challenges:
 +	“Hello World” – ARM template that accepts generic input and passes it as output
+    +   Key Takeaways - Core Elements of an ARM Template and the Different ways to deploy

 +	Extend ARM template to provision VNET w/ one subnet
     +	Template takes the following inputs -
         +	Virtual Network Name and Address Prefix
         +	Subnet Name and Address Prefix
+    +   Key Takeaways - Parameters and Parameter Files

-+	Extend ARM template to create NSG opening ports 80 and 22
++	Extend ARM template to create NSG opening ports 80 and 22 and apply to the default subnet
+    +   Key Takeaways - Dependencies and idempotency

 +	Extend ARM Template to deploy Webserver

 +	Extend ARM template to add Public Load Balancer and put Webserver in backend pool